eggsactly/n-body-sim/README.md

 - reqs/ contains requirements for the program in LaTeX format
 - src/ contains the implementation of the programs classes
 - tests/ contains unit tests for the project
+- visual-studio/ contains a .sln and .vcxproj files for building this project on Windows

 # Coding Standards
 Consistancy helps build maintainable code, even if you don't agree with all the decisions.
 If you contribute to this project, please follow these guidelines: